davsec-teaching/ECS160-Winter2025/Homework-1.md

 3. `post` maps to a JsonObject for the post.
 4. `replies` maps to a JsonArray, where each `reply` JSonObject consists of a key-value pair for `post`.

-Use the concepts of Encapsulation, Inheritance, and the _Composite design pattern_ to model the structure described above.
+Use the concepts of Encapsulation, Inheritance, and Recursion to model the structure described above.
 Note that you can model this in many different correct ways.
 To design the classes, you should ask yourself which key-value pairs from the Json you'll need to compute the desired statistics and create fields for these keys in the class.
-You may or may not choose to use Inheritance, but you should likely use the Composite design pattern to model the relationship where a `Thread` can contain many `Replies`.
+You may or may not choose to use Inheritance, but you should likely use a "Composite design pattern" to model the relationship where a `Thread` can contain many `Replies`.

 **JSON parsing and Statistical Analysis**